denoland/fresh/docs/getting-started/create-a-project.md

+---
+description: |
+  Create a new fresh project by running `fresh init`.
+This scaffolds out the various files and folders a fresh project needs.
+---

 New `fresh` projects can be created with the `fresh` CLI tool.
 It will scaffold out a new project with some example files to get you started.